"La Rivista di Engramma (open access)" ISSN 1826-901X

 I. FORMAT

-♦ Submit a clean Word file, with no styles, no automatic formatting (bulleted or numbered lists, automatic titles, indexing of terms etc.), no tables, and no indentations at the beginning of paragraphs;
+♦ Submit a clean Word file, free from style distinctions, paragraph indents, and automatic formatting (bulleted or numbered lists, automatic headings, keyword indexing, etc.), and avoid using tables;

 II.
 FOOTNOTES

-♦ Any necessary footnotes are to be inserted in the text, in brackets, numbered consecutively, marked as < (footnote 1) >, < (footnote 2) >, etc., and highlighted with a colour.
+♦ Any necessary notes should be inserted in the text in brackets, numbered progressively as (note 1), (note 2), etc., and highlighted in colour.

 III.
 ILLUSTRATIONS